Innaarsuit Heliport

 Innaarsuit Heliport (IATA: IUI, ICAO: BGIN) is a heliport in Innaarsuit, a village in the Upernavik Archipelago of Avannaata municipality in northwestern Greenland.
 The heliport is considered a helistop, and is served by Air Greenland as part of a government contract.

 Airlines and destinations

-Air Greenland operates government contract flights to villages in the Upernavik area.
-These mostly cargo flights are not featured in the timetable, although they can be pre-booked.
-Departure times for these flights as specified during booking are by definition approximate, with the settlement service optimized on the fly depending on local demand for a given day.

 Accidents

 In 1993 a Bell 212 helicopter operated by Grønlandsfly, crashed near Innarsuit.
-Four killed (both pilots and two passengers) of seven on board.
+Four were killed (both pilots and two passengers) of the seven on board.